 The final 20 minutes is devoted to strategizing and sharing ideas on how you can work together to have value in your relationship.

 (You can also use a 10-10-10 for a 30 minute meeting)

 3) On the second week, contact the person again with a call and email if you have still not connected.

-4) I make it a point, after meeting with a new contact, to give them a referral within 30 days.
+4) I make it a point, after meeting with a new contact, to give them a referral or introduction within 30 days.
 Ideally this happens but not always.

 5) Make contact again 30 days after your meeting.
 Remember you are building a relationship with this person that can last for years.

 Whether or not you do a lot of networking, having a plan will almost always result in better outcomes.
 For the networking pro, setting an agenda will certainly help you save time and create better opportunities moving forward